Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 \subsection{Logically-Informed Embedding Approaches}

 We begin by introducing some of the most intuitive neurosymbolic approaches for reasoning on graph structures.
-To combine the benefits of symbolic methods and NNs, some approaches modularize the two and then feed the results from the former into the latter.
-Because symbolic approaches are often based on expert-defined rules, they can be viewed as methods to extend the ground truth and are therefore used as a preliminary step (the logic module) which feeds into the NN-based step (the neural module).
-Because the symbolic knowledge is integrated into the training set, these approaches are much like Kautz's \textsc{Neuro:Symbolic~$\rightarrow$~Neuro} category.
-Several approaches, which we discuss next, follow this general pattern.
+This section is depicted by Fig. \ref{fig:taxonomy}-A, and the recently discussed characteristics on \mbox{\refguide} and \mbox{\refunderep} are most prominent.
+To combine the benefits of symbolic and neural modules, these approaches modularize the two and then feed the results from the former into the latter.
+Since symbolic approaches are often based on expert-defined rules, they can be viewed as methods to \textit{extend} the ground truth.
+Therefore, inference by the symbolic module is used as a preliminary, \textit{KG augmentation} step, which feeds into the neural module (typically a KGE method) for further processing and prediction.
+In some situations, this KG augmentation step could be exploited to expand small datasets or ameliorate dataset imbalance, thereby harnessing the \mbox{\refunderep} characteristic.
+Because the symbolic knowledge is integrated into the training set, these approaches are much like Kautz's \mbox{\textsc{Neuro:Symbolic~$\rightarrow$~Neuro}} category.
+We divide these approaches into two subcategories:

-\subsubsection{Modular, Two-Step Approaches}
+\subsubsection{\textbf{Modular, Two-Step Approaches}}